-Legislative History.
-In order to demonstrate an understanding of the historical policy-making process, students are required to complete a paper analyzing the consideration and passage of a major piece of American legislation.
-After filling out the background survey discussed above, each student will be assigned to one of his 15 legislative history "teams."
+Legislative History - In order to demonstrate an understanding of the historical policy-making process, students are required to complete a paper analyzing the consideration and passage of a major piece of American legislation.
+After filling out the background survey discussed above, each student will be assigned to another in the constitution of the constitution to one of his 15 legislative history "teams."

-While students are encouraged to work with their legislative history ''teammates," they are not obligated to do so.
+While students are encouraged to work with their legislative history "teammates," they are not obligated to do so.

-Each student will be assigned differing questions and duties related to the legislative history and graded separately.
+Each student will be assigned differing questions and duties related to the legislative history and graded duties related to the legislative history and graded separately.
 Students are also encouraged to use material from their exams in compiling their legislative histories.
 The legislative history assignment will count for 50% of the final course grade, broken up accordingly (more detailed discussions of the assignment will be provided in class):